fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/Get-AzureService.md

 ```

 ## DESCRIPTION
-The **Get-AzureService** cmdlet returns a list object with all of the azure_2 cloud services associated with the current subscription.
+The **Get-AzureService** cmdlet returns a list object with all of the Azure cloud services associated with the current subscription.
 If you specify the *ServiceName* parameter, **Get-AzureService** returns information on only the matching service.

 ## EXAMPLES